Your About page is where you make your appeal to your community to sign up for your newsletter.

 So this is your chance to fill in the gaps by telling them a little more about your project and the person or people behind it.

-However: one mistake many publishers make is focusing entirely on the backstory, without making a compelling case for why the reader should subscribe.
+However: one mistake many creators make is focusing entirely on the backstory, without making a compelling case for why the reader should subscribe.
 It’s important to make space for both.

 Steady makes it easy to build your case by breaking down your About page into a headline, subtitle and description.